phe-sto/Pybot/README.md

 ## Platforms
   At the moment, for computer, only Windows platforms are supported.
 Android can be accessed by mirroring thanks to [scrpy](https://github.com/Genymobile/scrcpy) embedded in this framework

-## Why another frameworks
+## Why another framework
   Sikuli IDE is a extremely powerful tool to script automation through any GUI, web browser, android, etc...
 The only python3 compliant wrapper around Sikuli is lackey.
   This then use lackey and other libraries to be complete the laking feature of Sikuli.
   Unlike pure Sikuli that use JVM and therefore Jython to access some low level API, this framework access platform API via (more) robust python method.
   Other methods are available from the Auto class extract information from the GUI.

 ## Dependencies
-  [Python 3.6](https://www.python.org/downloads/) and the lackey pip package, only python3 Sikuli wrapper.
+  [Python 3.6](https://www.python.org/downloads/),the lackey and virtualenv pip packages, only python3 Sikuli wrapper.
   Sikuli method name are named like built-in or classical python method like `type()`. lackey renamed the original method an _, `type()` becomes `type_()`.
 For the same reason is also depend on the pip package virtualenv, cause it is highly recommended to run this library out of classical pyrthon.